 Considering a career change?
 Need a job for a character in your next novel?
 No need to ask an actual person for his or her job description.
 Just watch movies.
 According to Hollywood, here’s what a variety of different jobs entail:

-Look horrified while pulling imaginary brakes.
+Look horrified while pulling ineffectively at the brakes.

 Gaze sternly into camera.